Terrain Camera

 Let's test this.
 Move around in this renderer, which uses the code above:

 The movement is very choppy.
 Why?
-Because we're only using the known heights at the vertices, while the camera is skating between the vertices.
+Because we're only using the known heights at the vertices, but the camera passes through the spaces between the vertices.
 We need a way to guess the heights at arbitrary locations on the terrain grid.
 That sounds like a job for lerp.

 There's a catch.
 Our lerp